The Vermont Statutes Online

-The Town Clerk shall prepare and keep in the Town Clerk's office a book of ordinances which shall contain each ordinance finally passed by the selectmen, together which a complete index of the ordinances according to subject matter.
+The Town Clerk shall prepare and keep in the Town Clerk's office a book of ordinances that shall contain each ordinance finally passed by the Selectboard, together that a complete index of the ordinances according to subject matter.

 § 117-109.
 Annual Town report

 The annual Town report shall be distributed to the legal voters of the Town not later than 10 days prior to the annual meeting.